EdbMails EDB Recovery and Migration software

 Mailbox Size

-To verify the already migrated data, EdbMails keeps certain metadata details (not the entire mailbox details) on your computer in encrypted format.
-These metadata details are used for incremental check during migration.
-Hence, once you migrate a mailbox from a particular computer, during consecutive migration use the same computer to avoid duplicates.
-However, other Mailboxes that are not being migrated from this computer can be migrated from any other computer in parallel.
+Yes, to verify the already migrated data, EdbMails stores certain metadata (not the entire mailbox content) on your computer in an encrypted format.
+These metadata details are used during the incremental migration check.
+Therefore, after migrating a mailbox from a specific computer, it's essential to use the same computer for subsequent migrations to avoid duplicates.
+However, other mailboxes not migrated from this computer can be migrated from any other computer in parallel.

 Migration - Steps